Senator Cassidy: Stimulus talks breaking down in D.C.

 BATON ROUGE, La.
 (BRPROUD) – Senator Cassidy: Stimulus talks breaking down in DC.US Senator Bill Cassidy (R) Louisiana says stimulus talks on Capitol Hill have broken down , and he’s not sure lawmakers can come to an agreement now.

-Cassidy said in a telephone news conference Tuesday that Nancy Pelosi (D) California could be holding out for political leverage.
+But the federal government is requiring states to pitch in 25% of that benefit.
+Some have questioned whether some cash strapped states can afford that but Cassidy believes Louisiana will be fine.

+“I learned today speaking to the White House that they are going to allow the amount of money the state already puts forward to account for their 25%,” said Cassidy.

-House Democrats passed the HEROES Act, which was their version of the stimulus bill, but many Republicans criticized the legislation and some even described it as a “socialist manefesto.”
+House Democrats passed the HEROES Act, which was their version of the stimulus bill, but many Republicans criticized the legislation and some even described it as a “socialist manifesto.”

 Senator Cassidy said that bill mentioned “Marijuana” more than it mentioned “jobs.”